 The Orpheus has great extension and resolution in the treble.
 This is the one area that I expected some harsh “digititis” to rear its ugly head and become both obvious and annoying: a real deal breaker.
 But on repeated listening – analytically and critically, over weeks and months – I became convinced that the upper frequency performance of the Orpheus is truly excellent.
 The sound of triangles is pure and sweet with a harmonic trail that fades into black without changing character on the way up in frequency and down in volume.
 Cymbals are presented with their metallic sheen intact and a captivating sense of real metal vibrating in front of me.
 It is important to note that all of these observations are at 24 bit 192 kHz resolution.
 It is not that any lesser sampling rate loses significant objective quality, but 192 kHz is clearly better, having much less of a sense of listening to a recording and far greater ability to forget the electronics and simply enjoy listing to music.

--- Orpheus installed in my audio rack with
+-- Orpheus installed in my audio rack with moving-coil step-up transformer:

 The Orpheus “multi-function audio Swiss army knife” is dynamic.
 Bank on it!
 In amplifiers, this ability is often quantified with the slew-rate specification, or how fast the device can deliver instantaneous increases in volume.
 The Orpheus has no noticeable limitation in its dynamic presentation.
 Both huge thunderous explosions and barely audible tap-tap-taps on a cymbal are presented cleanly.
 The well defined leading edge of every sound - in the bass, in the midrange, and in the treble - makes all music accessible, engaging and very lifelike.
 Unlimited headroom is also found in nature.